Which place is cheaper, Florence or Brussels?

 The beautiful city of Florence offers food and shopping.
 Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 Brussels is a popular place that is full of things to see and experience.
 If you have a weekend, this city makes for a great vacation.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Brussels, a weekend is sufficent for most.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

 Florence is a popular place that is full of things to see and experience.
 If you have a weekend, this city makes for a great vacation.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Florence, a weekend is sufficent for most.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

 Brussels is a popular choice for travelers.
 Five days here is typical.
 It's no surprise that shopping is why people visit.
 While some people choose to spend more or less time in Brussels, five days is sufficent for most.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

 Florence is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Florence, five days is sufficent for most.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

 Brussels is a great place to explore.
 It's no surprise that shopping is why people visit.
 Visiting the old town is also a must.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.